RamiKrispin/deploy-flex-actions/README.md

 The Docker Hub is the "Github" of container images.
 It enables you to store your container images and pull and use other users' containers.
 To register and create an account go to https://hub.docker.com and follow the registration instructions.

-After installing Docker Desktop and setting account on Docker Hub, open on your machine Docker Desktop, and from the commend line login to Docker Hub:
+After installing Docker Desktop and setting account on Docker Hub, open Docker Desktop, and from the command line, login to Docker Hub:

 ``` shell
  docker login